BeitIssieShapiro/IssieSign/README.md

 - Fix cordova.xml:
   - description and author
-  - copy the icons to the platform ios
+  - copy the icons section to the platform ios and the folder "resources" to the cordova app's root
-  - replace (make sure only once)  - `<preference name="AllowInlineMediaPlayback" value="true" />
+  - replace (make sure only once)  - `<preference name="AllowInlineMediaPlayback" value="true" />`

 - add ios and android
 ```